devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ## Reminders or Common Mistakes

 * Spend "real time" with the CFP software before opening the CFP.
 It can be tricky
-* You DONT have to "promote" a someone in via the CFP, you can recruit your Key Note(s) speaker(s)
+* You DON'T have to "promote" someone who submitted via the CFP to a keynote slot.
+Recruit your keynote speaker(s) as needed.
 * Gain the muscule to find "sales pitches" abstracts, but don't beat yourself up if one slips through